How to Dispose of Household Items That Are Difficult To Get Rid Of

 Want to get rid rid of those old tires?
 You can’t just throw them away.
 Call your local auto shop first and see if they’re worth taking in to be retreaded or repaired.

 If you’re buying new tires at a tire shop, see if they will recycle your old ones.
 Earth 911 says if you plan to recycle the tires yourself, remove the rim and wheel weights.
 Both are made of metals you can recycle as scrap.
+Don’t know how to recycle in the right manner?
+We’re here to help!
+Here’s our homeowner guide to teach you how to recycle.

 The World Health Organization says millions of people in low- and middle-income countries lack basic health services, including eye care.
 If you have old eyeglasses, contact your local Lions Club.
 They collect eyeglasses and get them to people around the world who need them.
 You’ll likely find a drop-off location not far from where you live.